 SELECTION OF ROMAN GLASS BEADS

-Condition: All beads are in fine condition, with minor scratching and chipping to the tops and bottoms from suspension, and minor crazing to the surfaces.
+Condition: All beads are in fine condition, with minor scratching and chipping to the tops and bottoms from suspension.
+Item D has lost most of the trail of coloured glass.